-Risk managers use portfolios to diversify away the unpriced risk of individual securities.
-In this article we compare the benefits of portfolio diversification for downside risk in case returns are normally distributed with the case of fat-tailed distributed returns.
-The downside risk of a security is decomposed into a part which is attributable to the market risk, an idiosyncratic part, and a second independent factor.
-We show that the fat-tailed-based downside risk, measured as value-at-risk (VaR), should decline more rapidly than the normal-based VaR.
+Risk managers use portfolios to diversify away the un-priced risk of individual securities.
+In this paper we compare the benefits of portfolio diversification for downside risk in case returns are normally distributed with the case fat tailed distributed returns.
+The downside risk of a security is decomposed into a part which is attributable to the market risk, an idiosyncratic part and a second independent factor.
+We show that the fat-tailed based downside risk, measured as Value-at-Risk (VaR), should decline more rapidly than the normal based VaR.
 This result is confirmed empirically.

 |Keywords||decomposition, diversification, value-at-risk|

 Hyung, N., & de Vries, C.G..
 (2004).
 Portfolio Diversification Effects of Downside Risk (No. TI 05-008/2).
 Retrieved from http://hdl.handle.net/1765/6602